Making the invisible visible: Magnetic fields in accretion flows revealed by X-ray polarization: Introduction

 We also discuss IXPE data from black hole binaries in their disc dominated soft states.
 The standard Shakura-Sunyaev disc becomes unstable when the total pressure inside the disc is dominated by radiation rather than gas pressure (\citealt{Lightman1974,Shakura1976}).
 This occurs for $L/L_{Edd}\gtrsim 0.06$ but the predicted limit cycle behaviour (\citealt{Szuszkiewicz1997,Szuszkiewicz1998,Honma1991a,Zampieri2001}) is not seen in the data e.g in LMC X-3 where stable discs are seen up to at least $L/L_{Edd}\sim 0.5$ (\citealt{Gierlinski2004,Steiner2010}).
 One way to supress the instability is if the disc has substantial magnetic pressure support (e.g. \citealt{Begelman2007,Oda2009,Sadowski2016,Mishra2022}).
 Large toroidal fields are especially likely as rotation will coherently wind up this component (e.g. \citealt{Blaes2006,Begelman2007,Bai2013,Begelman2024}).
 However, the observed polarizations from optically thick (disc-like) spectra in 4U1630-40 and Cyg X-1 challenge this, as (lack of) Faraday rotation/depolarization limits $B_\phi \lesssim 5\times 10^6$~G which is far below equipartion.

 We conclude that the new IXPE data mean that magnetic fields are no longer a free parameter in any model.
-Polarization data mean there are now observational constraints, and that these are quite stringent, ruling out equipartition strength large scale ordered fields in the X-ray emitting accretion flow plasma and challenging multiple models of jet formation and disc stabilization.
+Polarization data mean there are now observational constraints, and that these are quite stringent.
+Large scale ordered fields with strength around equipartition with the gas pressure in the flow are ruled out, and even fields separated from the flow (e.g. pinned onto the horizon) give observational signatures for strengths around equipartition with the ram pressure.
+This challenges multiple models of jet formation and disc stabilization.